pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 Note: `2^{31}=2,147,483,648` and `2^{63}=9,223,372,036,854,775,808`

-For a realistic approach, we can add a simple function with it that calculates total price of an item for a quantity -
+For a realistic approach, we can add a simple function with it that calculates total price of an item for a quantity:
 ```
-calcTotalPrice(item, quantity) = quantity 	imes getPrice(item)
+calcTotalPrice(item, quantity) = quantity times getPrice(item)
 ```

 The code: